nikhilpandey02/Life-skills/listening-and-assertive-communication.md

 - Giving silent treatment when upset.

 ## 8. How to make communication assertive:
-- Speak honestly and kindly.
 - Use “I” statements, not blame.
 - Listen carefully to others.
 - Stay calm and open.
-- Practice saying no when needed.
-- Prepare before tough talks.